4th Annual Acworth History & Southern Charm Tour

 Join us on this tour of Acworth’s most beautiful homes, all representative of our history!
 Starting at the McEver house, pick up your map and and tour these homes in whatever order you choose.
 Water will be provided and three homes will have wine & cheese.

-The 3rd Annual Tour is on October 29, 2017 from 2pm until 6pm.
+The 4th Annual Tour is on October 21, 2018 from 2pm until 6pm.
 This is a self paced walking tour, though there are areas to park if you wish to drive, and shuttles between the longer distances.
 You will need to begin no later than 4pm to ensure enough time to complete the tour.
-If you plan to attend the High Tea at Serendipity house, you will need to allow more time.
-Be sure to contact them for reservations (770-966-1301).
+You can find a map of the tour HERE.

 (Abbie & Boyd Parks)

 James Wilson “Jim” McMillan moved to Acworth from Mars Hill in the 1870s and went into the general merchandise business with his brother-in-law, Jesse Lemon.
 Jim purchased an existing, two-room antebellum home and five acres of land from the McEver family.
 Shortly before his 1879 marriage to Emma Alice Lemon (1861-1913), he spent $1500 enlarging the home and almost an additional $1500 building the porch and decorative gingerbread detail.

 After selling the business venture with Jesse Lemon, Jim formed McMillan Brothers general store with his brother Robert Lee in 1896.
 A forerunner of the modern department store, McMillan Brothers sold groceries, hardware, farming tools, dry goods, school books, ready-to-wear apparel, shoes and furniture into the 1930s.